 - Increased risk of lung infections.

-- Emotional problems, such as a change in self-image and depression.
+- Emotional problems, such as depression or a change in self-image.

 What To Think About